Stephen C. West

-Stephen Craig West FRS (born 11 April 1952) is a British biochemist and molecular biologist specialising in research on DNA recombination and repair.
-He is known for pioneering studies on genome instability diseases including cancer.
+Stephen Craig West (born 11 April 1952) is a British biochemist and molecular biologist specialising in research on DNA recombination and DNA repair.
+West was trained as a biochemist and molecular biologist and specialises on research into chromosome instability and links to cancer.
 West obtained his BSc in 1974, and his PhD in 1977, both from Newcastle University.
 He is currently a Principal Group Leader at the Francis Crick Institute in London.
 He is an honorary Professor at University College London, and at Imperial College London.
 In recognition of his work he was awarded the Louis-Jeantet Prize for Medicine in 2007, is a fellow of the Royal Society, the Academy of Medical Sciences, an International Member of the National Academy of Sciences, and an International Honorary Member of the American Academy of Arts and Sciences.
 He received the 2022 Royal Medal, a gift from Queen Elizabeth II, for 'discovering and determining the functions of key enzymes that are essential for DNA recombination, repair and the maintenance of genomes'.

 Early life and education

 Stephen West was born on 11 April 1952 in Hessle, Yorkshire, to Joseph Clair West, a fishbuyer, and Louise West.
-Although he came from a working-class background, he did well enough at his local school (Hessle High School) to go to Newcastle University where he studied Biochemistry.
+He attended Hessle High School and then went to Newcastle University where he studied biochemistry.
 He graduated with a BSc in 1974, and stayed in Newcastle to complete his PhD in 1977.
-His thesis advisor was Peter Emmerson.

 Career

 During his PhD work, he became interested in how cells recombine their DNA and use recombination for DNA repair.
-In 1977, he identified ‘protein X’ as the elusive RecA protein, which is essential for recombination and repair in bacteria.
-After finishing his PhD, which he completed within three years, he moved to the United States to join the group led by Paul Howard-Flanders, one of the early pioneers in the field of DNA repair.
+In 1977, he identified 'protein X' as the elusive RecA protein, which is essential for recombination and repair in bacteria.
+After finishing his PhD, he moved to the United States to join the group led by Paul Howard-Flanders, one of the early pioneers in the field of DNA repair.
 In 1985, West moved back to the United Kingdom and established his own group at the Imperial Cancer Research Fund's laboratories in South Mimms in Hertfordshire, which subsequently became known as Cancer Research UK.
-His colleagues at Clare Hall laboratory included the Nobel Prize winners Tim Hunt and Tomas Lindahl.
 In 2016, his laboratory moved to the Francis Crick Institute in London.